Notes on the Geography of Pakistan: Chaprot

 Chaprot lies in a side valley off the Karakoram Highway between Gilgit and Hunza.

 A jeep running up the Karakoram Highway from Gilgit can cross the Hunza River on this suspension bridge and head up the tributary valley to Chaprot.
-Think the bridge is rustic?
+Think the bridge is old-fashioned?
 I draw your attention to the fifth chapter of Algernon Durand's The Making of a Frontier, 1900: "In the whole course of the river only two bridges existed, both of them twig rope suspension bridges..., and there was no other means of crossing the river when in flood."
-This is the descendant of one of those bridges.

 The day is chilly and wet.